trilogy-group/dotnet/docs/styling-elements.md

 ## Tagging elements

 All elements within a software architecture model can have one or more tags associated with them.
 A tag is simply a free-format string.
-By default, the Java client library adds the following tags to elements.
+By default, the .NET client library adds the following tags to elements.

 Element | Tags
 ------- | ----